asahaccn/smart-brain/README.md

-# smart-brain App
+# Smart Brain App
-Full stack JavaScript App, done with React.js, Node.js, PostgreSQL, using Clarify API and deployed on Heroku.
+A very cool Full stack JavaScript App, done with React.js, Node.js, PostgreSQL, using Clarify API and deployed on Heroku.